tumelosine/movie-search-app/README.md

 3. Add your OMDB API key (free at https://www.omdbapi.com)
 4. Open `index.html` in your browser

+**Note:** The API key is intentionally exposed in this project for live demo purposes.
+In a production app this would be handled in server side.

 ## Live Demo
 [View Live](https://tumelosine.github.io/movie-search-app/)